Whatsapp Icon

 2. Cytogenetic Testing

 Cytogenetic testing involves examining the chromosomes of cells from samples of blood or bone marrow.
 This test identifies any chromosomal abnormalities in leukemia cells, which can influence the choice of treatment and prognosis.
-Common abnormalities detected in AML include changes in chromosomes 8, 21, or the deletion of part of chromosome 7.
+Common abnormalities detected in AML include changes in chromosomes 8, and 21, or the deletion of part of chromosome 7.

 3. Molecular Genetic Testing